rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > To get real data on how many people use older versions of the toolchain to
 > inform discussion on MSRVs.

+### Do you agree with the following statements on Rust stability?

+Type: matrix (optional)

+Statements:

+- I can upgrade the *stable* compiler version without fear of my code failing to compile
+- I can upgrade the *nightly* compiler version without fear of my code failing to compile
+- Upgrading to a new *stable* compiler version requires either no changes or extremely small & easy changes to my code
+- Upgrading to a new *nightly* compiler version requires either no changes or extremely small & easy changes to my code

+Rating:

+- Agree
+- Disagree

+> **justification**
+>
+> When want to get an impression of how stable the compiler *feels*.
+Impressions are more important than hard numbers as
+> not all users define stability in the same way the compiler does.

 ### What is your opinion on how fast Rust evolves?

 We want to know how do you perceive the speed of development of the Rust language.